intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 Documenting aspects of the protocol that cannot or will not change as extensions or new versions are added can be a useful exercise.
-Understanding what aspects of a protocol are invariant can help guide the process of protecting those parts of the protocol that might change.
+Understanding what aspects of a protocol are invariant can help guide the process of identifying those parts of the protocol that might change.

-Like greasing, a declaration of protocol invariants is useful only to the extent that implementations of the protocol are willing to admit the possibility of new uses for the protocol.
+As a means of protecting extensibility, a declaration of protocol invariants is useful only to the extent that protocol participants are willing to allow new uses for the protocol.
+Like greasing, protocol participants could still purposefully block the deployment of new features.
 A protocol that declares protocol invariants relies on implementations understanding and respecting those invariants.

 Protocol invariants need to be clearly and concisely documented.
 Including examples of aspects of the protocol that are not invariant, such as the